Bilateral Trade Report

 In November 2019, the Swiss research and innovation support agencies strengthened their collaboration with Brazil under the Agreement on Scientific and Technological Cooperation between the two countries.
 The meeting celebrated the 10th anniversary of the Scientific and Technological Cooperation Agreement signed in 2009 with Brazil.
 Two memoranda of understanding were signed by the Swiss National Science Foundation and Innosuisse – Swiss Innovation Agency, the Swiss Agency for the Promotion of Innovation, with its Brazilian counterparts, EMBRAPII – Brazilian Company for Industrial Research and Innovation and CONFAP, to strengthen collaboration in the areas. of research and innovation.

-According to the Brazilian Ministry of Development, Industry and Foreign Affairs, Brazil exported US$ 239 billion in 2018 and imported US$ 181 billion, resulting in a surplus of US$ 58 billion in the trade balance.
-On the other hand, Switzerland exported US$ 350 billion and imported US$ 274 billion, with a surplus of US$ 31 billion.
+According to the Brazilian Ministry of Development, Industry and Foreign Affairs, Brazil presented a global export of US$ 239 billion in 2018 and a global import of US$ 181 billion, resulting in a surplus of US$ 58 billion in the trade balance.
+On the other hand, Switzerland exported worldwide US$ 350 billion and imported US$ 274 billion, with a surplus of US$ 31 billion.

 Brazil is Switzerland’s main economic partner in Latin America.
 Regarding trade between the two countries, it was recorded by SECEX (Secretariat of Foreign Trade) that Brazil exported to Switzerland US $ 811 million and imported US $ 2 billion in 2018.
 These values have a positive variation of 2.36%. in imports and 13.51% in exports, compared to 2017.
 Brazil is Switzerland’s main economic partner in Latin America and is in 23rd position in the ranking of countries with trade partnerships.